CERT-Polska/mquery/docs/README.md

     index a considerable number of files.
 - [Yara support and limitations](./yara.md): Explains how mquery accelerates queries, what will, and what won't work.
+- [Utility scripts](./utils): Mquery ships with a few useful scripts.
+    Here you can find documentation for them.

 ## Relevant [ursadb's documentation](https://cert-polska.github.io/ursadb/docs)